mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 You don't need to set a PVID for ports that are connected to VLAN-aware devices because those devices are adding their own VLAN tags.

-You do need to set a PVID for ports connected to non-VLAN-aware devices, as the switch needs to know which VLAN tag to add to those packets.
+You do need to set a PVID for ports connected to non-VLAN-aware devices, as the switch needs to add the correct VLAN tag on the non-VLAN-aware device's behalf.

 ## How to reach VLAN settings on a TP-Link managed switch

 TP-Link buries the VLAN settings amid a cluster of similar-sounding options.
-I wasn't even sure if I was configuring the right settings at first, so if you have a similar TP-Link interface, you can find your VLAN settings by doing the following:
+I wasn't even sure if I was configuring the right settings at first.

+If you have a similar TP-Link switch with a similar interface to mine, you can find your VLAN settings by doing the following:

 1. From the navbar, click "L2 Features"
 1. From the left sidebar, click "VLAN"
-1. Click "802.1Q VLAN"
+1. From the submenu, click "802.1Q VLAN"

 {{<img src="tplink-vlan-settings.webp" has-border="true" caption="How to find VLAN settings on a TP-Link managed switch">}}

-From the "VLAN Config" tab, you add VLANs and configure which ports are members of the VLAN.
+From the "VLAN Config" tab, you add VLANs to the switch and configure which ports are members of the VLAN.

 From the "Port Config" tab, you configure the PVID for any ports.
 Again, you'd only set a PVID for ports that are attached directly to non-VLAN-aware devices that need to be on a VLAN.
 If you're setting a PVID for a port, it should be a member of a single VLAN as an untagged port.

-## TP-Link makes VLAN settings confusing
+## Why does TP-Link make us manage PVIDs manually?

 On other managed switches I've seen, the switch does not expose the PVID in the settings.
-There's just tagged ports, untagged ports, and that's it.
-On these switches, adding a port to VLAN 20 as an untagged port implicitly also sets the PVID to 20.
+There's just tagged ports and untagged ports.
+That's it.
+The switch automatically sets the PVID for you.

 {{<img src="qnap-vlan.webp" caption="A screenshot of the VLAN admin interface on a QNAP managed switch.
 QNAP's interface is vastly more intuitive than TP-Link's.">}}

-A non-VLAN-aware device should only be a member of a single VLAN.
-You should add the device's port to the VLAN as an untagged port, and you should set the port's PVID to the VLAN's ID.
+On switches that don't expose a PVID setting, adding a port to VLAN 20 as an untagged port implicitly also sets the port's PVID to 20.
+I wish TP-Link had taken this approach, because their implementation is needlessly complicated.

+Here's my rule of thumb for managing untagged ports and and PVIDs on a TP-Link switch:

+- If you connect a non-VLAN-aware device to the switch, it should only be a member of a single VLAN.
+  - Add the device's port to the VLAN as an untagged port.
+  - Set the port's PVID to the VLAN's ID.

 For example, if you connected a printer to port 16 on your switch and wanted it to be in VLAN 20, you'd add port 16 to VLAN 20 as an untagged port, and you'd set port 16's PVID to 20.

 TP-Link _technically_ allows you to add a port to multiple VLANs as untagged, but I don't think there's ever a reason to do this in practice.
 It would mean that the device can _receive_ packets from devices on other VLANs, but it can only _send_ packets to devices on the single VLAN that matches the port's PVID.

-Other switch vendors limit ports from being untagged members of more than one VLAN, and I wish TP-Link had chosen this approach.

 ## My home network, before the managed switch

 Before I got the managed switch, I was already using VLANs, but I connected them through an unmanaged switch.

-The relevant network devices in this story are:
+The relevant network devices in my setup were:

 - My desktop PC, which has full access to all VLANs
 - My Ruckus WiFI access point, which hosts two WLAN networks with distinct VLANs